nunogand/Argonauta/livros_x/228-As-Luzes-do-Ceu-Sao-Estrelas.md

 Numero: 228
-Titulo: As Luzes do Céu São Estrelas
+title: As Luzes do Céu São Estrelas
 Autor: Fredric Brown
 Co-autor:
-Ano-de-Publicacaoo: 1976
+Ano-de-Publicacao: 1976
 Titulo-original: The Lights in the Sky Are Stars
 Tradutor: Eurico da Fonseca
 Co-tradutor: